kustomzone/dnslive-cli/README.md

 ## Quick and simple zone hosting for your Handshake Naming System (HNS) Top Level Domain (TLD)
 Simply provide a signature of the zonefile created with the key associated with ownership of the domain to authenticate.

+After you setup your zone, you can host your website with [DNS Live Free Web Hosting](https://github.com/realrasengan/dnslive-webhost).

 ### Install
 ```